DavidHewWing/WordSearch/README.md

 https://docs.google.com/document/d/17dFY9G46XMGz1VpLOxHcBZySqXVQ40xMjXcd8cJXeks/edit

-**Still need to do: Add images to README, explain algorithm on README and APPLY!**

 ### Features of the Word Search :tada::green_heart:
 1. It has at least a 10x10 grid.
 2. It contains at least **Swift, Kotlin, ObjectiveC, Variable, Java, Mobile**.
-3. Keeps track of how many words a user has found
+3. Keeps track of how many words a user has found.
-4. Randomizes the words are placed
+4. Randomizes the placement of the words.
-5. Swipe over the word to select the word
+5. Swipe over the word to select it.
-6. Able to keep on playing.
+6. Replayable.
-7. Has a slick UI with drawer menu
+7. Has a slick UI with drawer menu.
-8. Able to add which words you want to the word search up to a limit
+8. Able to add which words you want to the word search up to a limit.
-9. Able to pick a range of grid sizes 10 -> 13
+9. Able to pick a range of grid sizes 10 -> 13.

 ### Screen Shots :camera: